dorucioclea/docker-elasticsearch-logstash-jdbc-plugin-master/certificates/elasticsearch/readme.md

-How to create certificates for elasticsearch-two:
+How to create certificates for elasticsearch:

 * Install ssl